msvalina/msvalina.github.io/content/behavior-and-enviroment.rst

 For the rest of us, this is a call to action.
 We should collectively always strive to make our environment better.
 So we don't have to be saints to do the right thing.
-Let's use this knowledge about behavior, find good values to fight for, form strong opinions on most important things.
+Lets use this new knowledge about behavior, find good values to fight for, form strong opinions on most important things.
 Act in good faith.
-Live life wort living.
+Live life worth living.
 Be willing to change when reason tells us.
-Live long and prosper 💗
+Live long and prosper. 💗